TCB13/thunder-tus-php/Readme.md

 ## ThunderTUS & Dependency Injection

 ThunderTUS was designed to be integrated into dependency injection systems / containers.
 In simple scenarios you should pass an implementation of a PSR HTTP request and response to ThunderTUS's constructor, however this is optional.
-This is useful when you want to instantiate the `Server` in a Service Provider and use it in a controller.
+Sometimes it might be desirable to be able to instantiate the `Server` in a Service Provider and provide the PSR HTTP implementations later in a controller.

 Example of a **ThunderTUS service provider**: